lardemua/atom/atom_examples/rlbot/README.md

 And save a few collections.

-We will use as example the [train](https://drive.google.com/file/d/1kM3D4aUORKMxdsz9krnpeDSXNrmXxltp/view?usp=sharing) dataset, which contains 4 collections, as shown bellow.
+We will use as example the [train](https://drive.google.com/file/d/1kM3D4aUORKMxdsz9krnpeDSXNrmXxltp/view?usp=sharing) dataset, which contains several collection, 4 of them shown bellow.

 Download and decompress the dataset to **$ATOM_DATASETS/rlbot/train**.